Adobe-Marketing-Cloud/video-heartbeat/README.md

-VideoHeartbeat for AppMeasurement
+VideoHeartbeat for mobile
 =================================

-Mobile versions of the VideoHeartbeat wrapper library for AppMeasurement.
+Mobile versions of the VideoHeartbeat library.